-She glanced over her shoulder and laughed.
+She glanced over her shoulder.
 They all flew up as one, leaving a flurry of pollen and petals in their wake.
 The poor flower’s stem snapped against the force of their thrust.
 She turned back ahead, eyes narrowed against the light, head hard between her rigid arms, as she shot into the sky.
 They weren’t going to catch her so easily.
 She would be with child by the end of spring and that meant two months of a swollen belly, sickness and boredom.
-At her heaviest, she wouldn’t be able to fly for a month.
-A month!
-It was not something she was looking forward to, so she was going to get as much flying and fun out of today as she could.
-She would make them work for it.
+At her heaviest, she wouldn’t be able to fly for two weeks.
+Two weeks!

 She heard the buzzing of wings all around her.
 Silver, gold, red and green glinted in the corners of her eyes.
 They were gaining on her.
-The only problem with her plan was they were too damn fast.
 Yellow wings fluttered ahead—Tristant.
 She dodged, ducked and escaped his grasp, laughing as his long fingers brushed over her.
 She arced, then darted towards the ground.
-Her skin froze and pimpled against the cold air, but its icy touch didn’t cool the heat within.
+Her skin froze and pimpled against the cold air.
 She skimmed the blades of grass, weaved between flowers and bushes, the males chasing her in a trail.

 There was screaming and laughter somewhere up ahead, a flash of purple.

 ‘Meridiah!’
 Lulitha called laughingly back.

 Another female, Lulitha had her own trail of males to contend with.
 The two females flew towards each other, both skilled at the game, azure and lilac blending together as they hooked arms and swung each other around before suddenly letting go, using each other’s momentum to shoot away at high speed in opposite directions.